WWE News: Fans Want Roman Reigns To Join The Marvel Cinematic Universe, And He’s All For It

-Marvel Studios now has the highest-grossing movie of all time after Avengers: Endgame passed James Cameron’s Avatar at the box office.
-Over the last decade, there have been numerous big stars take on the roles of some of the biggest characters in comic book history.
-Now, the fans believe that another WWE superstar could step into the Marvel Cinematic Universe and that person is Roman Reigns.
+Marvel Studios now has the highest-grossing movie of all time after Avengers: Endgame surpassed James Cameron’s Avatar at the box office.
+Over the last decade, numerous big stars have taken on the roles of some of the biggest characters in comic book history.
+Now, the fans believe that another WWE superstar could step into the Marvel Cinematic Universe, and that person is Roman Reigns.

 Robert Downey Jr., Chris Hemsworth, Brie Larson, and so many others have stepped into different roles for Marvel and brought comic book characters to life.
 After more than a decade and almost two dozen movies, Marvel Studios is just getting started with their universe with so much more to come.

-WWE superstar Roman Reigns is now a part of Hollywood as he has a role in Fast & Furious Presents Hobbs & Shaw.
+WWE superstar Roman Reigns is now a part of Hollywood as he has a role in Fast & Furious Presents: Hobbs & Shaw.
 Along with his family member, Dwayne “The Rock” Johnson, two of the biggest WWE stars ever are working together on the big screen.

 Much in the way that The Rock has had great success in Hollywood, fans believe that Reigns could do the same after he’s done in the ring.

-In a recent video from IGN, Reigns began responding to fan comments and someone suggested that he join the MCU in some role or another.
-After having someone actually explain to him what the “MCU” is, Reigns actually latched onto the idea.
+In a recent video from IGN, Reigns began responding to fan comments, and someone suggested that he join the MCU in some role or another.
+After having someone actually explain to him what the “MCU” is, Reigns latched onto the idea.

 “I’m agreeing with you here.
 That sounds great too!
 But, I don’t know if I can do that, though.”